domingomartinezt/Java-example/README.md

 Contains the Managed Beans for the view controller tier and the implementation of Primeface.
 ####\WebContent
 Contains the implementation of the view tier using HTML, PrimeFaces, XHTML and CSS.

+## 3D
+In this folder you will find some of mine 3D design and blueprints to construct two of those designs.